atomisthq/docs/docs/tutorials/create-rug-project.md

 [getting-started]: /getting-started/index.md

-In `#general` or any channel in your Slack team that Atomist Bot has been invited to, type this message:
+In `#general`, or any channel in your Slack team that Atomist Bot has been invited to, type this message:

 ```